About Us

 Our Mission

-RSL NSW’s mission is to respect, support and remember our veterans and their families.
+The mission of RSL NSW is to respect, support and remember our veterans and their families.
 This mission is delivered through a number of bodies, including:

-• The RSL NSW network of sub-Branches, housing local services and welcoming spaces in nearly 350 small towns and suburbs right across New South Wales.
+• The RSL NSW network of sub-Branches, housing a community of veterans delivering local services and welcoming spaces in 320 small towns and suburbs right across New South Wales.

-• RSL LifeCare, our partner charity, specialises in supporting veterans and their families with various services that focus on providing a lifetime of wellbeing.
+• RSL LifeCare Veteran Services, our partner charity, which specialises in supporting veterans and their families with various services that provide a lifetime of wellbeing.

 Administration & Governance